pypmc/pypmc/doc/user_guide.rst

 The initial proposal covariance should be chosen similar to the target's covariance, but scaled to yield an acceptance rate in the range of 20%.
-For a Gaussian target and a Gaussian proposal in :math:`D` dimensions, the scaling should be :math:`2.38^2/D`
+For a Gaussian target and a Gaussian proposal in :math:`D` dimensions, the scaling should be :math:`2.38^2/D`.

 In order to constrain the support of the target in a simple way, one can pass an :class:`~pypmc.tools.indicator` function to the constructor using the keyword argument ``ind=indicator``.
-Then any proposed point is first checked to lie in the support; i.e., ``indicator(x) == True``.
+Then any proposed point is first checked to lie in the support; i.e., if ``indicator(x) == True``.
 Only then is the target density called.
 This leads to significant speed-ups if the mass of the target density is close to a boundary, and its evaluation is slow.